As a neighborhood, no other barrio has changed more than Chacarita has in the short time since I began this blog back in 2017.

 At his grave is a monument.
 It’s Icarus, who flew too close to the sun, with Newberry’s face.
 He is lying at the foot of a boulder, which represents the Andes.

-It says it’s one hour, however, ours lasted two and a half hours (it’s HUGE!).
+It says it’s one hour, however, ours lasted two and a half hours (it’s HUGE and our guide had a lot to say).

 Bar Palacio/Photography Museum Simik